aguerrero/ucr-cs100/tutorials/hacking_with_git/README.md

 # Faking Git Commits

 ## Description
 Git is a feature rich distributed version control system.
-The built in git features have real world legitimate uses for writing software as individuals or in a group but in this writeup I'm gonna show how these features can be used to hack the grading system used in this course.

 ## Hacking with Git
 My main motivation for finding a way to hack the my grade was the extra